-Read our 2016 Report Card for Velázquez.
+Read our 2020 Report Card for Velázquez.

 Nydia Velázquez sits on the following committees:

-Velázquez was the primary sponsor of 8 bills that were enacted.
+Velázquez was the primary sponsor of 16 bills that were enacted.
 The most recent include:

-We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted, as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).
+We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Velázquez sponsors bills primarily in these issue areas: